mavishxll/mavishxll/README.md

-I'm interested in building a safe and inclusive developer community
+I'm interested in building a safe and inclusive developer community.